-Left behind were Houkou’s gardeners and greenhouse workers, frozen in place like a garden of statues, Hyouchuu and Kyoukei.
+Left behind were Hyouchuu and Kyoukei, and Houkou’s greenhouse workers, frozen in place like a garden of statues.
 And Houkou, staring at the trees,

-Fortunately or not, none of the beech trees had been cleanly cut down, though four were clearly beyond saving.
+Though none of the beech trees had been cleanly cut down, four were clearly beyond saving.
 The deep gouges in the trunks only meant they would soon wither and die.
 One other tree carried had nurtured three seedlings on its lower branches, two of which were knocked off in the melee.

 “Quick, let’s transplant them into another tree!”
 Houkou picked up the seedlings and motioned to the greenhouse workers.
 “The injured trees as well.
 Let’s see if we can replant the seedlings that fell off.”
 He turned and said to Kyoukei, “Get going.
 No sense in you sticking around here and getting arrested.”